pedersande/lswebhomework3/README.md

 ```

-My name is:
+My name is: Peder

-I like to:
+I like to: Swim

-I'm learning:
+I'm learning: Javascript

 ```